AlwaysSany/bigquery-hackathon/README.md

 ## Eight Advanced Semantic Detection Strategies

-The `Setup_Table_Analysis_with_Bigquery.ipynb` notebook implements ten distinct recommendation approaches that solve critical e-commerce challenges: Here I put my own analysis of impact of each scenario in the notebook, this is just an approximation not based on real data.
+The `Setup_Table_Analysis_with_Bigquery.ipynb` notebook implements eight distinct recommendation approaches that solve critical e-commerce challenges: Here I put my own analysis of impact of each scenario in the notebook, this is just an approximation not based on real data.

 ### Scenario 1: Basic Semantic Discovery
 - **Problem**: Customer searches for "comfortable work shoes" but keyword search only returns exact matches, missing semantically similar options.